-

 - letters.

-You need to provide evidence of your cash assets, eg:
+You need to provide evidence of your cash assets, for example:

 - bonus bonds